All Jinx Gaming Slot Demos

 Wolverhampton is not where you expect the future of slot design to be brewing.
 But then Jinx Gaming has never been interested in meeting expectations.

 Founded in 2024 by Reu Wilde and a small team of creatives in the heart of the Black Country, the studio kicked off with a provocation stitched into its founding philosophy: the market is drowning in recycled mechanics and Greek Gods, and something needs to be done about it.
-That is not a vague mission statement.
-It is the literal reason Jinx Gaming exists.

-The headline feature is the trademarked Shoot and Loot Waves bonus, where waves of zombies advance toward the player and a revolver with up to three bullets fires at them each spin.
-Clear a complete horizontal row and earn an extra spin.
-Land 3, 4, or 5 scatters and the free spins trigger with a 1x, 5x, or 10x reel multiplier applied to all wins.
+The studio joined Hacksaw Gaming‘s OpenRGS platform and launched Dead Headz in December 2025, a monochromatic slot with waves of zombie and shooter aspect.
+The headline feature is the trademarked Shoot and Loot Waves bonus, where hoards of zombies advance toward the player and a revolver with up to three bullets fires at them each spin.
 The game carries a 96.31% RTP, high volatility, a hit frequency of 26.98%, a 10,000x maximum win, and a feature buy costing 150x the stake for direct bonus access.
-Reactions from reviewers were mixed but the consensus landed in the same place: the base game is slow, but the bonus round is doing something genuinely different, and for a debut, that ambition counts for a lot.

-In April 2026, Hacksaw Ventures, the investment and acceleration arm of Hacksaw Gaming, took a minority stake in Jinx Gaming, making Hacksaw the first external investor in the studio.
-Hacksaw Ventures VP Fran Mifsud cited a clear vision and strong creative direction as the reasons behind the move.
 Reu Wilde’s response on the day of the announcement was characteristically direct, promising to turn the games up to eleven.
 Given what the studio has already produced in under two years, that is a statement worth taking seriously.

 “Really like what Jinx are doing.
-Jumpasaurs absolutely nails the 8-bit platformer vibe and it is just fun to play in a way that a lot of new studios struggle to pull off.
+Jumpasaurs absolutely nails the 8-bit platformer vibe and it’s just fun to play in a way that a lot of new studios struggle to pull off.
 Dead Headz bonus round is chaotic in the best way.
 Young studio, big ideas, excited to see what comes next.”
 Scotty T, Fruity Slots Streamer

 FAQs for Jinx Gaming